-As we are the guys who are on PC, the Universal Audio who also have a DSP is not our best friend, unfortunately.
+As we are the guys who are on PC, the Universal Audio, who also has a DSP, is not our best friend, unfortunately.
 But Antelope Audio Zen Tour has been looking like a smart choice for us.

 - HP outputs are very clean, but not as loud as we have been expecting.
 With the internal routing matrix, it’s easy to manage the sources which you would like to pass through each out.

-- Conversion of Antelope Audio devices is brilliant!
-Personally, I like how the UA devices sound but as for me, this device beat them.
+- The conversion of Antelope Audio devices is brilliant!
+I like how the UA devices sound, but as for me, this device beat them.

-- Onboard preamps on Zen Tour are quiet and clean but a bit "hot".
-We have been comparing them with Grace Design 101 side-by-side and they sound very close to each other especially on the lows and highs.
-But on this comparison AA preamps has +2 or +3 dB boost at around 500hz what make the Foley sound a bit boomy.
-Of course, it's possible to correct that with FPGA.
-As Antelope says the preamps on Discrete 4 are a bit simpler than on Zen Tour.
+- Onboard preamps on Zen Tour are quiet and clean but a bit «hot.» We have been comparing them with Grace Design 101 side-by-side, and they sound very close to each other, especially on the lows and highs.
+But on this comparison AA preamps has +2 or +3 dB boost at around 500hz what makes the Foley sound a bit boomy.
+Of course, it’s possible to correct that with FPGA.
+As Antelope says, the preamps on Discrete 4 are a bit simpler than on Zen Tour.
 We also have this interface but have had no chance to listen to his preamps to compare.

-- As a big fan of RME drivers and interfaces, I can put up with the Antelope Audio laggy GUI or with the launcher which won't open at the first try on Windows 10, but their USB drivers is a big con...
-Actually, the last time I have been downloading an update the things were passed smoothly, but it becomes the lottery each time you do it.
-Nobody of owners on Facebook Antelope Audio's fun group knows what will happen to the interface and will you be able to continue working without critical errors or need to the factory reset right after the drivers update.
+- As a big fan of RME drivers and interfaces, I can put up with the Antelope Audio laggy GUI or with the launcher, which won’t open at the first try on Windows 10, but their USB drivers is a big con… The last time I have been downloading an update, the things were passed smoothly, but it becomes the lottery each time you do it.
+Nobody of owners on Facebook Antelope Audio’s fun group knows what will happen to the interface, and will you be able to continue working without critical errors or need to the factory reset right after the drivers’ update.